AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Required by loan/lease company: If your broken-down car is a loaned or leased vehicle, the company may require you to have comprehensive and collision coverage.

-Reasons to Insure a Broken Down Car
+Alternatives to Insuring a Broken Down Car

 Should You Suspend Coverage for a Period of Time?